 UNESCO Chair

-FSCIRE provides the Chair with all the logistical, organizational and scientific support it requires.
-The activities of the Chair are maintained by public and private funds, and donations.
+FSCIRE provides the Chair with all the necessary logistical, organizational, and scientific support; the Chair’s activities are funded through donations as well as public and private grants.

 Networks

-The Chair is part of the UNITWIN/UNESCO Network of Chairs on Interreligious Dialogue for Intercultural Understanding.
-It cooperates with the UNESCO Chair of the Moscow Institute of Open Education and the Royal Institute for Interfaith Studies, Jordan.
-Therefore, the Chair is part of the CONIUS Network of Italian Chairs.
+The Chair is part of the UNITWIN/UNESCO Network of Chairs on Interreligious Dialogue for Intercultural Understanding, and collaborates with the UNESCO Chair of the Moscow Institute of Open Education and the Royal Institute for Interfaith Studies in Jordan.

 Activities

-After its establishment, the Chair started a program of lectures delivered by the masters of spiritual life and leaders of a peaceful encounter among faiths.
-The Chair has hosted, among others, Professor Raimon Panikkar, theologian; Father Timothy Radcliffe, General Master of the Dominican Order; Professor Yan Li Ren, member of the Academy of Sciences of Beijing; Professor Valerio Onida, former President of the Italian Supreme Constitutional Court; Roger Cardinal Etchegaray and Professor Romano Prodi, former President of the EU Commission.
+The Chair has had the honor of hosting Timothy Radcliffe, Master of the Dominican Order; Raimon Panikkar, theologian of religions; Yan Li Ren, member of the Beijing Academy of Sciences; Valerio Onida, lawyer and professor, former President of the Italian Constitutional Court; Cardinal Roger Etchegaray, and Romano Prodi, professor and former President of the European Commission.

-Activities in support of a historical perspective in the study of religions and cultures
+Promoted activities for the historical study of religions and cultures

-The Chair encourages research in the field of religious pluralism and peace with a strong emphasis on junior researchers, and it supports the research on topics such as Jewish-Christian relations in the twentieth century, the history of voluntary martyrdom, the hermeneutics of sacred texts, the relations between China and Christianity, and on Islamic theology and philosophy.
+The Chair encourages research in the religious pluralism and peace field, and on topics such as Jewish-Christian dialogue in the 20th century, the history of voluntary martyrdom, the hermeneutics of sacred texts, the relations between China and Christianity, and Islamic philosophy and theology, while focusing particularly on supporting young scholars and researchers.

 Study visits